 What’s a Big Mary, you ask?
 For those of you outside Newfoundland and parts of Canada who don’t know Mary Browns Famous Chicken and Taters, it is a much loved fried chicken franchise which started here in Newfoundland many years ago.

-I’ve eaten fried chicken all over North America including many, many places in the southern US and believe me, Mary Browns is still one of the very best I’ve ever tasted.
+I’ve eaten fried chicken all over North America including many, many places in the southern US.
+So believe me, Mary Browns is still one of the very best I’ve ever tasted.
 It is very juicy and tender with a thick, not too heavily seasoned, super crunchy crust.

 One of their most famous offerings is their much-loved Big Mary; a boneless chicken breast with mayo and lettuce on a soft burger bun.
 It’s hard to replicate the delicate flavour of the herb and spice flour dredge used to make Mary Browns Chicken.